Paris778/Genetic-Algorithm-Traveling-Salesman-Problem/README.md

 ## BONUS

-During development, at some point the algorothm came up with a harmonograph as an optimal solution which I thought was very interesting.
+During development, at some point the algorithm came up with a **harmonograph** as an optimal solution which I thought was very interesting.
+<br /><br />
 ![Alt text](https://github.com/Paris778/Genetic-Algorithm-Traveling-Salesman-Problem/blob/main/scnrSHots/Harmonograph.JPG "Best Solution")